 Remembering your existing customers

-Sending offers to new or potential customers makes your loyal customers feel cheated.
-So though it’s tempting to focus on potential customers, don’t forget about the users you’ve already acquired; you’ll also want to send them distinct push notifications.
+Sending offers to new or potential customers makes your loyal customers feel forgotten.
+So, though it's tempting to focus on potential customers, don't forget about the users you've already acquired; you'll also want to send them personalized push notifications.

 Sending onboarding notifications